 If you work at a qualifying employer, but your PSLF application is rejected, you probably have non-qualifying loans.

 If you took out loans in 2010 or earlier, you need to pay extra close attention to the type of loans you actually have.
 Most loans after 2010 will be made under the Federal Direct program.
-Loans from 2010 or earlier are likely on the old FFEL program, which doesn't qualify for PSLF.
+Loans from 2010 or earlier are likely on the old Federal Family Education Loan (FFEL) program, which doesn't qualify for PSLF.

 You can fix this with a loan consolidation that converts everything into a Direct Consolidation loan.
-However, consolidation loans reset the PSLF payment time clock, since, legally, it's a new loan.
+However, the consolidation of commercial FFEL loans reset the PSLF payment time clock since, legally, it's a new loan.

 Loans that qualify for forgiveness